blakehartin/QuantumCoinProject/README.md

 # Documentation
 This repository contains the documentation hosted at [DpDocs.org](https://dpdocs.org).
 Since the documentation website currently uses a commercial theme, the assets such as media, css have not been checked into Github.
 These assets are served separately via a CDN.
 This documentation will be moved to a better open-source friendly theme in the future.

+Changes to this repository is not immediately reflected in the documentation website.
+It is a manual process currently and will be automated in the future.

 ## Contributing

 Thank you for considering to help out with the source code!